akhil-rana/Hackintosh-HP-Probook-440-G4/README.md

 **Ethernet**: Realtek 8111 Network

 <hr></hr>
-Download full Bootable USB disk Data including System Images (For educational purposes) from releases
+Download EFI zips or full Bootable USB disk Data including System Images (For educational purposes) from releases section.

+Or you can directly clone the repository for the EFIs.